 a) The applicant accepts that it shall be under obligation to provide an annual progress report, to be received by the Trust no later than twelve months after receipt of the award, unless otherwise stipulated by the Trust.

-b) The release of second and subsequent instalments of an award shall be dependent on the provision of annual progress reports, demonstration the General Conditions have been met, and up-to-date audited or independently examined accounts, in terms which the Trust shall consider to be satisfactory.
+b) The release of second and subsequent instalments of an award shall be dependent on the provision of annual progress reports, demonstration the General Conditions have been met, and up-to-date audited or independently examined accounts (and management accounts where appropriate) in terms which the Trust shall consider to be satisfactory.

 c) In cases where the Trust makes an award to fund the purchase of equipment or the holding of an event all that will be required will be a single report confirming that: